contentful-userland/gatsby-contentful-starter/README.md

 ![Command line dialog of the npm run setup command](https://rawgit.com/contentful-userland/gatsby-contentful-starter/master/setup.jpg "Command line dialog of the npm run setup command")

-This command will ask you for a space ID, and access tokens for the Contentful Management, Preview and Delivery API and then import the needed content model into the space you define and write a config file (`./contentful.json`).
+This command will ask you for a space ID, and access tokens for the Contentful Management and Delivery API and then import the needed content model into the space you define and write a config file (`./contentful.json`).

 `npm run setup` automates that for you but if you want to do it yourself rename `.contentful.json.sample` to `.contentful.json` and add your configuration in this file.